andmur09/GECCO/README.md

 * To Solve the problem using the LP do `LP.solveLP(problem, name, risk)`.
   - This returns a tuple (model, result) where model is a Gurobi `Model` object as above.
 Result is a dictionary `{"Runtime": float, "Objective": float, "Variable": value}`

-In order to return the schedule from the Gurobi model, you can use 'getSchedule(PSTN, model)' and to get the relaxations use 'getRelaxations(PSTN, model)'.
+In order to return the schedule from the Gurobi model, you can use `getSchedule(PSTN, model)` and to get the relaxations use `getRelaxations(PSTN, model)`.

 ## Examples

-In the folder "pstns/problems" there are a number of problem cases generated from the IPC planning domains.
-PDDL domain, problem and plan files are stored in the folder "pstns/domains/tfd-benchmarks".
+In the folder `pstns/problems` there are a number of problem cases generated from the IPC planning domains.
+PDDL domain, problem and plan files are stored in the folder `pstns/domains/tfd-benchmarks`.